virtualgraham/random_mapping_monte_carlo/README.md

     search <mapping_size_bits> <treasure_depth> <search_depth> <iterations> <rounds>
 ```

+Both commands genrate a random mapping of size 2^mapping_size_bits -> 2^mapping_size_bits.

-`entropy` returns the estimated entropy of the output space of the random mapping given the params
+`entropy` Returns the estimated entropy of the output space of the random mapping when iterated to the given depth.

-`search` returns the percent of rounds where the treasure value was found while searching
+`search` First this picks a value by selecting a random start point and iterating to the treasure depth.
+Then is searches for that value (treasure) while iterating to the search depth (search_depth) multiple times (iterations).
+It returns the percent of rounds where the treasure value was found while searching.

 ./random_mapping_monte_carlo entropy 7 5 10000 10000
 > 4.993751745581513